langchain-ai/langgraph/docs/docs/concepts/memory.md

 #### Updating memory in the hot path

 This involves updating memory while the application is running.
 A concrete example of this is the way that ChatGPT does memory.
-ChatGPT can call tools to update or save a new memory, and it does that and then responds to the user.
+ChatGPT can call tools to update or save a new memory.
+It decides when to use these tools and does so before responding to the user.

-This has several benefits.
+This has a few benefits.
 First of all, it happens realtime, so if the user starts a new thread right away that memory will be present.
-It also makes it possible to show the user that memory has been updated, and so can be a bit more transparent that way.
+The user also transparently sees when memories are stored.

 This also has several downsides.
-It may slow down the final response since it needs to decide what to remember.
-It also means your application not only needs to think about the application logic, but also what to remember (which could result in more complicated instructions to the LLM).
+It adds one more decision for the agent (what to commit to memory).
+This can which can degrade its tool-calling performance.
+It may slow down the final response since it needs to decide what to commit to memory.
+It also typically leads to fewer things being saved to memory (since the assistant is multi-tasking), which will cause lower recall in later conversations.

 #### Updating memory in the background

-This involves updating memory in the background, typically as a completely separate process from your application.
-This can either be done as some of background job that you write, or by utilizing a separate memory service.
-This involves triggering some run over a conversation after it has finished to updated memory.
+This involves updating memory in the background, typically as a completely separate graph or function.
+This can either be done as some of background job that you write, or by using a separate memory service.
+Whenever a conversation completes (or on some schedule), long-term memory is "triggered" to extract and synthesize memories.

 This has some benefits.
 Since it happens in the background, it incurs no latency.
 It also splits up the application logic from the memory logic, making it more modular and easy to manage.

 This also has several downsides.
-It may not happen realtime, so users will not immediately see memory updated.
+It may not happen in real time, so users may not immediately see memory updated.
 You also have to think more about when to trigger this job - how do you know a conversation is finished?

 ## Update own instructions

 This is an example of long term memory.